MRMIYAGIII/Food-Ordering-App/README.md

 GET /api/orders/{id}: Get details of an order by ID.
 POST /api/cart: Add an item to the cart.

+Afterwards, you have to create an account first to access the features of the App.
+You can see your orders by navigating to the profile icon on the top right of the Nav Bar.
+To access the dashboard, you have to be an admin.

 Contact
 For any issues or contributions, feel free to open an issue or send a pull request.
 You can also reach me at: pmugabo23@gmail.com.

+PLEASE IF SOME FUNCTIONALITIES ARE NOT WORKING WELL, RELOAD THE TAB FOR A BETTER SEAMLESS FUNCTIONSALITIES.